etiennestuder/gradle-plugindev-plugin/README.md

 apply plugin: 'nu.studer.plugindev'
 ```

+## Set group and version

-Set the group and version of your plugin project.
+Set the group and version of your Gradle plugin project.
+By default, the name of
+the project is derived from the containing folder by Gradle.
+A custom name
+could be set during the initialization phase in the settings.gradle file.

 ```groovy
 group = 'org.example'
 version = '0.0.1.DEV'
 ```

+## Configure gradle-plugindev plugin

 Configure the gradle-plugindev plugin through the `plugindev` configuration block.

-The
+### Building and uploading a new plugin

+Provide the minimum set of configuration properties and let the plugindev-plugin derive
+the values for the remaining attributes.
+This will also ensure the highest degree of
-complete set of configuration properties is shown and explained further down.
+consistency.
+The complete set of configuration properties is shown and explained further down.

 ```groovy
 plugindev {